I know how frustrating it is when Facebook keeps crashing on your Android

 - Just a simple

-reboot can fix temporary bugs beginning crashes.
+reboot can fix temporary bugs causing crashes.

 - Why it helps: Gives your